 Learn about themes of tradition and development in Chile and Latin America while living in Santiago, a city of grand avenues, lively markets, and parks.
 The Health Studies Summer program offers practical and direct experience through an observational clinical internship.

 |Term||Academic Year, Fall Semester, Spring Semester, Summer Session|

 |Student Year||Sophomores, Juniors, Seniors|

 |Language||4 semesters college-level Spanish|

 Santiago—Study in Santiago Semester and academic year participants enroll in a 4-credit Spanish language course and choose from a wide variety of courses in anthropology, art history, environmental studies, economics, history, Latin American studies, literature, political science, international relations and sociology.
 Regular university courses are available at the Universidad de Chile and the Pontifícia Universidad Católica de Chile.
-Take advantage of a service-learning project in connection with any of the program courses.
+Take advantage of a community engagement project in connection with any of the program courses.
 Internships are available in arts, business, community development, education, government, health studies, social work, sociology and psychology.
 Instruction in Spanish by Chilean faculty.
 Typical credits: 30 for academic year; 15 for fall or spring semester.